shamimbinnur/ohey/README.md

-# Oxios : A promise based HTTP client built on top of XMLHttpRequest.
+# Ohey : A promise based HTTP client built on top of XMLHttpRequest.